Code-Institute-Submissions/ife-milestone/README.md

  After writing the `timer()` function, I researched whether there was a more elegant way of writing this code and found that using `setInterval()` is not the most accurate way of counting in seconds.
 However, I felt that the code I'd written was easy to follow and understand, so I didn't change it at the expense of inaccuracy.

+ Defensive desing is implemented throughout vis the `disableClicks()` and `enableClicks()` functions.
+The `disableClicks()` function is used estensively to stop a user trying to view all flipped cards at once.
+It is used to stop the user clicking more than 2 cards at a time and `enableClicks()` then allows the user only to select 2 more cards after the previous two have flipped back over (if they don't match) or disappear (if they do match).
+Whenever the user clicks the reset, easy, medium, or hard buttons `disableClicks()` is again used and the user can only click the cards to flip them after the start button has been clicked.

  ## Testing

  The project was tested throughout using Chrome Developer Tools.
 I used Chrome Developer Tools to catch bugs in my code; most commonly stray punctuation, and for example using console.log() to check that the deck of cards was shuffled correctly.